snyx95/esx_eden_garage/README.md

 # esx_eden_garage
-Garage privé basé sur ESX
+Private garage based on ESX

-Requirement :
+Requirement:
-fxserver-esx_vehicleshop
+FXServer-esx_vehicleshop

-Le garage prends en compte uniquement les véhicules achetés dans le concessionaire et aussi les véhicules qui sont dehors ou non.
+The garage only takes into account the vehicles purchased in the dealership and also the vehicles that are outside or outside.
-Lors d'un reboot tous les véhicules passe en rentré.
+During a reboot all vehicles go back home.

-1) Il faut appliquer le SQL
+1) It is necessary to apply the SQL
-2) Mettre la resource dans votre server.cfg
+2) Put the resource in your server.cfg
-3) Modifier la config pour ajouter garage ou modifier
+3) Edit the config to add garage or edit

-BUG CONNU :
+KNOWN BUG:

-- Certains véhicules sont impossible à rentrer
+- Some vehicles are impossible to enter
-- En cherchant bien il est possible de dupliquer les véhicules
+- By looking good it is possible to duplicate vehicles

-Nous travaillons dessus.
+We work on it.

-Fonctionnement :
+Operation:
-Le cercle jaune pour sortir / rentrer vehicule / recuperer vehicule ( en cas de depop de celui ci ) Pour rntrer un vehicule, le mettre dans le rond rouge puis aller dans le rond jaune et faire rentrer vehicule
+The yellow circle to go out / back vehicule / recuperer vehicle (in case of depop this one) To fit a vehicle, put it in the red circle then go into the yellow circle and bring in the vehicle